proycon/clam/docs/source/serviceconfiguration.rst

    <clam xmlns:xlink="http://www.w3.org/1999/xlink" version="$version"
    id="yourservice"
     name="yourservice" baseurl="https://yourservice.com/"
-    oauth_access_token="1234567890">
+    oauth="1">
    </clam>

+The actual access token will be make available to the client via a cookie named `oauth_access_token`.
-Now any subsequent call to CLAM must pass this access token, otherwise you’d simply be redirected to authenticate again.
-The client must thus explicitly call CLAM again.
+Any subsequent request to CLAM must pass this access token, otherwise you’d simply be redirected to authenticate again.
 Passing the access token can be done in two ways, the recommended way is by sending the following HTTP header in your request, where the number is replaced with the actual access token: